The Kalalau Trail: The Best Hike on Kauai, Hands Down

 There are three different time slots (7AM-12PM, 12PM-4PM, 4PM-7PM).
 You can reserve multiple time slots if you want to stay all day or you think you’ll get there later (if you’re driving from Poipu).
 For four adults, it cost $40 for all of us to reserve the first two slots of the day.
 And we ended up needing them.
 We got started about 10AM and wrapped up about 1:30PM.

-If parking reservations sell out, there is a shuttle options, although I’m going to level with you…it’s not ideal.
+If parking reservations sell out, there is a shuttle option, although I’m going to level with you…it’s not ideal.
 During busy seasons, the shuttle still sells out in advance (as I’m writing this it’s booked out a solid two weeks with only limited times available) and it’s $35/person.
 It leaves from Hanalei about every 30 minutes.
 Here’s more info on the shuttle.

 It’s better than not being able to go at all, but I highly recommend being on top of the drop times for the parking permits and snagging one of those.
 Also, you’ll need to register every person in your party and they do check your IDs when you arrive.